krautlabs/test/README.md

-# CodeVista
+# PyCheese

-**CodeVista** is a Python-based tool for generating beautiful, high-quality images of code with syntax highlighting, rendered in a macOS-style terminal window.
+**PyCheese** is a Python-based tool for generating beautiful, high-quality images of code with syntax highlighting, rendered in a macOS-style terminal window.
 Built for automation and easy customization, it can be easily integrated into scripts or pipelines.

 ![example-image](./rendered_terminal.png)